zcutlip/pyonepassword-legacy/README.md

-# PYONEPASSWORD
+# PYONEPASSWORD-LEGACY

 ## Description

-A Python API to sign into and query a 1Password account using the `op` command.
+A Python API to sign into and query a 1Password account using the deprecated 1.x versions of the `op` command.

+> Note: This project is intended only to support legacy `op` 1.x versions.
+It DOES NOT work with `op` versions >= 2.0.0.
+Although serious bugfixes will be considered, this project should not be considered actively maintained.
+> Users of the new `op` version 2, should use the main project, which IS actively maintained: https://github.com/zcutlip/pyonepassword.

 ## Requirements